Our Bylaws

 2. The Vice-President shall be responsible for validating the fairness of such elections, and the Council may refuse to recognize the results of any such election by a simple majority vote, if the Vice-President issues a determination that any such election has not been fairly conducted.

-5. At-large representative seats without a governing student organization will be subject to the process defined in Point 3, with the voting body being the Council.
+4. At-large representative seats without a governing student organization will be subject to the process defined in Article 3.A.4, with the voting body being the Council.

 D. Notification of Council Representatives